 However, it must be done properly, or you risk ranking penalties, growth stagnation, and even consequences for your brand reputation.

-First, understand that not all links are the same.
+First, understand that not all link building is the same.
 There are dozens of qualities that factor into what makes a good link “good,” the most important of which revolve around making sure your links are valuable for any users encountering them.

 To achieve this, you’ll need to pay attention to four critical ingredients: the strength of your sources, the quality of your content, the placement of your link, and the overall diversity of your offsite strategy.
 I’ll be taking a look at each of these, in turn.